zzzprojects/docs/entityframework-extensions.net/pages/articles/improving-performance-of-bulkmerge-with-wherebulkcontains.md

 In his case, he had to merge over 1 million rows in a table containing over 1 billion rows, and the process took more than 30 minutes to complete.

 He asked us to look at his scenario and provide some guidance or recommendations about optimizing this process to reduce the overall execution time.
-After a few back and forth to better understand his scenario, we found the cause and 2 solutions.
+After a few  back-and-forths to better understand his scenario, we found the cause and 2 solutions.

 ## Cause